aboodman/dot-donate/README.md

 However, there is currently no easy way to discover which of the projects you rely on accepts donations.
 And there is no way to automate distribution of donations among many projects.

-This project specifies a simple file format that allows an open source project to specify how to send it money, so that the discovery and distribution can be automated.
+`.donate` is a simple file format that allows an open source project to specify how to send it money, so that the discovery and distribution can be automated.

 # Example